Prost! The History of Germany's Oktoberfest

 Oktoberfest Goes Virtual

-This year, due to the global pandemic, Oktoberfest events around the world, including the main event in Munich, were cancelled.
-But some entrepreneurial folks have created online Oktoberfest experiences that are happening over the next two weeks, including this Virtual Oktoberfest Tour with a German expert.
+For the second year in a row, due to the global pandemic, Oktoberfest events around the world, including the main event in Munich, were cancelled.
+But you can take a virtual tour of Oktoberfest this week!
 So pick up a sampling of German or German-inspired beers, fill up your stein and celebrate from the comfort of your home.